Bengal War: Hostilities

 Mir Qasim set up his defenses near Jangipur on Sooty on the plain of Giria.
 British forces under Major Thomas Adams attacked on 2 August 1763 and, after a bloody battle, forced Mir Quasim to retreat to Udaynala.

-Mir Qasim was defeated again at Udaynala, where the British headed by Major Thomas Adams successfully stormed a well-defended Ganges gorge at Teliagarhi downstream of Rajmahal on 5 September 1763.
+Mir Qasim was defeated again at Udaynala, where the British, headed by Major Thomas Adams, successfully stormed a well-defended Ganges gorge at Teliagarhi downstream of Rajmahal on 5 September 1763.
 After inflicting heavy losses at the gorge, Adams captured Monghyr.

 After Udaynala, Mir Qasim killed the British soldiers captured in the 1st battle of Patna.
 Major Thomas Adams besieged Patna and captured the town in the 2nd battle of Patna on 6 November 1763 that saw heavy losses in the Bengal army.

 Mir Qasim forged an alliance against the East India Company with Mughal Emperor Shah Alam II and the Awadhi Nawab Shuja-ud-Daula.

-On 3 May 1764 British EIC forces under the command of Colonel John Carnac were victorious in a 3rd battle at Patna against the Nawab of Oudh Shuja-ud-Daula.
+On 3 May 1764, British EIC forces under the command of Colonel John Carnac were victorious in a 3rd battle at Patna against the Nawab of Oudh, Shuja-ud-Daula.
 The British occupied defensive positions outside of Patna and caused heavy losses for the attacking Shuja's forces.
 After repulsing the attack, Carnac decided against a pursuit, but heavy rains caused Nawab's retreat a month later.

 Battle of Buxar

 On 23 October 1764, following the 3rd Patna battle, British forces under the command of Major Hector Munro, despite their numeric inferiority, carried a decisive victory over Indian allies at Buxar, west of Patna.

-After the battle of Buxar, Mir Qasim's and Shujah-ud-Daula's forces retreated into Gangetic Doab with Major John Carnac in pursuit.
+After the battle of Buxar, Mir Qasim's and Shujah-ud-Daula's forces retreated into the Gangetic Doab with Major John Carnac in pursuit.
 They managed to join forces with a Marathi army headed by Malhar Rao Holkar.
-On May 1765 the British successfully defeated them.
+In May 1765 the British successfully defeated them.
 After the rout that followed, Malhar Rao fled to Kalpi, and Mir Qasim sued for peace.

 Aftermath

-As a result of the war, the EIC became an indispensable military and fiscal instrument for the Mughal Emperor who was relying on the Company's military protection and financial means.
-While becoming effectively a sovereign in Bengal and Northern India by controlling the Bengal diwani in exchange for a fixed payment, the company was saddled with a large cost that EIC was forced to continue carrying due to commercial and political reasons.
+As a result of the war, the EIC became an indispensable military and fiscal instrument for the Mughal Emperor, who was relying on the Company's military protection and financial means.
+While becoming effectively an indispensable power in Bengal and Northern India by controlling the Bengal diwani in exchange for a fixed payment, the company was also saddled with a large cost that the EIC was forced to continue carrying due to commercial and political reasons.
 The document granting the revenues to the EIC was treated as a proto-constitution, a "Magna Carta".

-By 1773 East India company took complete control of the former Mughal province of Bengal and it marked the beginning of direct British rule in Bengal.
+In 1772 (Judicial Plan of 1772), the East India Company took complete control of the former Mughal province of Bengal, and it marked the beginning of British East India Company rule in Bengal.